Can You Teach English If You’re a Non-native Speaker?

 The short answer is YES!
 You can teach English even if you are a non-native speaker.

 If you know English, have a TEFL certificate, have a passion for teaching and energy, then you can do it!
 However, we should also warn you that there are more things you need to do to secure a job and show that you know English.
-Non-native speakers may face more challenges if they want to teach in the country whose language they don’t know in comparison to native English speakers, just because there is so much stigma around who can speak English and who don’t.
+Non-native speakers may face more challenges if they want to teach in the country whose language they don’t know in comparison to native English speakers, just because there is so much stigma around who can speak English and who doesn’t.

 Non-native speakers should realize that there is a slight possibility that some companies will not take them.
-Thankfully, this is changing, as more and more companies realise that the quality of a teacher is not dependent on their first language.
+Thankfully, this is changing, as more and more companies realise the quality of a teacher is not dependent on their first language.
 With good preparation and studying, there is not going to be a difference between a good native teacher and a non-native one, but unfortunately, while some companies stray away from this stereotype, others persist in hiring only teachers from English-speaking countries.

 Teach English in your country